 Wondering if this appliance can be used as such and if it first needs to be hacked in order to re-install it with Home Assistant Operating System (HassOS) or other Linux Buildroot based operating-system?

-Only if could install Home Assistant Operating System (HassOS) or other Linux distrobution could this hardware potentially be a great all-in-one alternative to a Raspberry Pi installation, (especially now when Raspberry Pi boards and compute modules are both scarce and too expensive).
+The best would if it could install Home Assistant Operating System (a.k.a.
+HAOS, formerly HassOS), while the second best would be to run the latest Debian Linux distribution on it.
+At least this hardware has the potential to be a less expensive all-in-one alternative to a Raspberry Pi installation, (especially now when Raspberry Pi boards and compute modules are both scarce and too expensive).

 I think what should make this all-in-one computer appliance attractive for hacking for HA users is that it, is similar to the Home Assistant Yellow, in the way that it then the ARM-based compute module with local eMMC flash memory and MicroSD card-slot for storage expansion, includes an onboard Silicon Labs EFR32MG21 Zigbee/Thread radio module (which is the radio chip that is used in Home Assistant SkyConnect USB dongle and the radio module inside the Home Assistant Yellow), as well as a Realtek RTL8723 WiFi & Bluetooth/BLE module, + NPU and VPU for NVR for smart video camera analysis.

 So my question to the community is if this could be hacked to run a fork of Home Assistant Operating System or some other embedded Linux distribution operating system (e.g. Debian for ARM and Armbian builds, or stripped LibreELEC without Kodi/X.Org) which could be used to run either Home Assistant container, Home Assistant core, with integrations like the ZHA integration for Zigbee (or Zigbee2MQTT addon)?